f0rk/fatpacker/README.md

 └── fatpacker
 ```

-Your lovely fatpacker script depends on lib/fatpacker/cli.py but you want to
+Your lovely fatpacker script depends on `lib/fatpacker/cli.py` but you want to
 make your code easy to distribute!
-Not only that, setup.py has external
+Not only that, `setup.py` has external
 dependencies.
-How do we get this to our users in the simplest possible manner.
+How do we get this to our users in the simplest possible manner?

 Enter: fatpacker.
 Fatpacker will pull together all of your dependencies with
-spindrift and push them into a single, runnable file.
+[spindrift](https://github.com/f0rk/spindrift) and push them into a single, runnable file.

 install
 =======